-Labrador Retrievers were built and bred water dogs whose early history had them leaping into the frigid waters of Newfoundland, Canada to retrieve fish and ducks for their fisherman masters.
+Labrador Retrievers were built and bred water dogs whose early history dating way back had them leaping into the frigid waters of Newfoundland, Canada to retrieve fish and ducks for their fisherman masters back in the day.

 In fact, Black Labs and Labradors in general are so water oriented that they even have webbed paws to help them swim through currents and they have thick, powerful tails called “otter tails” to help propel them through the water.